 eula.txt.
 Here, change

-Now that you’ve accepted the EULA, it is time to configure the server to your specifications.
+Now that you’ve accepted the EULA, you can configure the server to your specifications.

 In your current working directory, you will also find the newly created

 server.properties file.
 This file contains all of the configuration options for your Minecraft server.
 You can find a detailed list of all server properties on the Official Minecraft Wiki.
-You will modify this file with your preferred settings before starting your server.
-This tutorial will cover the fundamental properties:
+You should modify this file with your preferred settings before starting your server.
+This tutorial will cover some fundamental settings: